Content from Why Python Packages?

 build-backend = "hatchling.build"

-This means that the package is installed in editable mode, so you can make changes to the package and see the changes reflected in the environment, without having to re-install the environment.
-The greet_me package itself is added as an editable dependency.
+Projects may be installed in editable mode, which allows you to make changes to the source code and have them reflected immediately in the environment without reinstallation.
+For example, the greet_me package can be added as an editable dependency.

 TOML